Parent page: ECAD-MCAD CoDesign

 ||Add a custom parameter to the ECAD component, whose value is the filename of the MCAD model.|

 For this MCAD to ECAD component linkage system to work, CoDesigner needs to know where to search for the ECAD components.
 Altium Designer supports a variety of component storage systems, including discrete libraries, integrated libraries, database libraries, and managed components.
 To use native component linking from MCAD to ECAD, the ECAD components must be managed components.
-Managed components are stored in an Altium Workspace or managed content server.
-CoDesigner will search for the components in the same Workspace that the board design is being transferred through.
+Managed components are stored in an Altium 365 Workspace or an Altium self-managed Server.
+CoDesigner will search for the components in the same Workspace/Server that the board design is being transferred through.

 When the PCB is pushed from MCAD and then pulled into ECAD, CoDesigner: